 It feels like you're flying to some far-off destination when you board a plane to Hawaii.
 You might notice that the plane is full of Hawaiian shirts (referred to as Aloha shirts here on Hawaii).
-The shoots straight out into the Pacific Ocean, and you're in the air for six hours from the nearest mainland airport of LAX.
+The flight shoots straight out into the Pacific Ocean, and you're in the air for six hours from the nearest mainland airport of LAX.

 You land, the humidity warms your face and you're treated to an open-air airport.
-The scent of tropical flowers fills the air, and it's likely that someone is playing a ukulele to greet you.
+The scent of tropical flowers fills the air, and it's likely that someone is playing the ukulele to greet you.

 Then you're startled by something strange -- they take American money in this far-off land.
 Then it hits you: This is America!
-It's the same money, language and rules of the road, and there's nothing you can't buy here that you could buy at home.
+It's the same money, language, and rules of the road, and there's nothing you can't buy here that you could buy at home.
 So you can relax a little when it comes to packing.
 The islands have everything you need.

 But there are a few tips that can help you to hit the ground running.
 Pack right and you'll squeeze a bit more time for yourself, that tropical drink and that white sand beach that you've been dreaming of.